Exploring the Valley of Fire and Lake Mead in an RV [SPONTANEOUS TRIP!]

 roadside indian food nevada

-Honestly this was pretty good Indian food.
-That or, nothing else could’ve disappointed us as much as the start of the day had – so we would have eaten anything.
+Honestly, this was pretty good Indian food.
+Either that, or nothing else could’ve disappointed us as much as the start of the day had, so we would have eaten anything.
 I don’t remember specifically what we got as the menu only had a few items on it, but it was enough to sustain us for the final few hours of the long drive back.

 hoover dam lodge and casino

-After breakfast we were amongst the first to arrive at the Hoover Dam – which I felt was a unique experience to see the entire thing practically empty.
-Unfortunately we weren’t allowed to go on any tours, so our trip was quick but still a lot of fun to see.
+After breakfast, we were amongst the first to arrive at the Hoover Dam, which I felt was a unique experience to see the entire thing practically empty.
+Unfortunately, we weren’t allowed to go on any tours due to the pandemic, so our trip was quick but still a lot of fun to see.

-But now, it was time to disappear into the wild for a bit – like we had been wanting to do since day one…
+But now, it was time to disappear into the wild for a bit—like we had been wanting to do since day one.
+The Valley of Fire is about an hour northwest of Vegas, and its name lives up to the hype with red rocks all around.

 valley of fire